2.1 Career Services

 Pre-Health Professions Advising:

-Phone: (256) 824-2394
+Phone: (256) 824-2391

 https://www.uah.edu/science/pre-health

 Specialized Advising for Pre-Health students takes place in the Office of Pre-Health Professions Advising.
 The office works with students interested in pursuing a career in a healthcare profession.
-The Pre-Health areas that are covered are Medical, Dental, Veterinary Medicine, Pharmacy, Physical Therapy, Occupational Therapy, Optometry, Physician Assistant, Chiropractic, and Public Health. (*This office does not work with Nursing students please see the College of Nursing advisor at https://www.uah.edu/academic-advising)
+The Pre-Health areas that are covered include Medical, Dental, Veterinary Medicine, Pharmacy, Physical Therapy, Occupational Therapy, Optometry, Physician Assistant, Chiropractic, and Public Health.
+(This office does not work with Nursing students; Nursing students please see the College of Nursing advisor at https://www.uah.edu/academic-advising)

-All Pre-Health Students should seek Academic Advising from an Advisor in their respective College to ensure that they are taking the proper courses to complete their degree program.
-Students should also meet with an Office of Pre-Health Professions Advising Pre-Health Professions Advisor or Peer Advisor to ensure that they are aware of the proper courses needed for professional school, the timeline for applying, extracurricular requirements, as well as any additional information that is beneficial to the applicant.
-Workshops are held throughout the semester to help students prepare to apply for their professional pre-health program and to provide professional development opportunities for Pre-Health students at UAH.
+All Pre-Health students should seek Academic Advising from their respective College to ensure that they are taking the proper courses to complete their degree program.
+Students should also meet with the Pre-Health Professions Advisor to ensure they are aware of the prerequisite courses needed for their particular professional school program, the timeline for applying, extracurricular requirements, as well as any additional information that is beneficial to the applicant.
 Students should review the Pre-Health information on the website at https://www.uah.edu/science/pre-health to stay up-to-date with any changes.

 2.4.3 Exploratory Advising